 The legal aid provided by a lawyer is particularly valuable before entering into such an agreement.
 Both parties can choose to work with their own lawyer who will advise them in the fairness of the terms set forth in the contract.

-Our solicitors can help you draw up a prenup in London and represent you in front of the other party, as needed, if any negotiations are in place.
+Our solicitors can help you draw up a prenup in London and represent you in front of the other party, as needed if any negotiations are in place.
+Having access to independent legal advice before entering into a prenup agreement, to draw up such a document or simply for vetting an agreement offered to you by the other party, is important and it will help you understand the implications of the prenup.

 A prenup does not impinge upon the romanticism of marriage.
 It is simply a manner of ensuring a reasonable division of assets, in a straight manner that was agreed upon from the very beginning.

-The available data shows that there were 107,599 opposite-sex divorces in the UK in 2019.
+The available data shows that in 2022 there were 80,057 divorces in England and Wales.
 Other relevant statistics, made available by the ONS and presented by our prenuptial agreement solicitors in London are the following:

 If you wish to know more about pre- and post-nuptial agreements, you can contact our prenuptial agreement solicitors in London.